membraneframework/membrane_rpicam_plugin/README.md

 # Membrane Rpicam Plugin

-Membrane Rpicam Plugin allows capturing video from official RaspberryPi camera module using [rpicam-apps](https://github.com/raspberry-pi/rpicam-apps).
+Membrane Rpicam Plugin allows capturing video from official RaspberryPi camera module using [rpicam-apps](https://github.com/raspberry-pi/rpicam-apps) (formerly libcamera-apps).
+This plugin can also be used on devices running [Nerves](https://nerves-project.org).

 ## Installation